leswlk/password-strength-checker/README.md

 # Password Strength Checker

-A robust Python utility for validating password strength based on common security criteria.
+A simple Python utility for validating password strength based on common security criteria.
 This tool helps ensure passwords meet basic security requirements by checking for length, character variety, and complexity.
+This will be expanded on in the future by adding the following:

+* Password Hashing
+* Rate limiting for password attempts
+* Checks against common password databases
+* Maximum length restriction implementations
+* Protection against SQL injection and other attacks

 ## Features